marcobonici/marcobonici.github.io/blog/capse.md

 [^moustache]: The man with the most beautiful pair of moustaches of the East Coast.
 Here you can find his [website](https://fbianchini.github.io/).
 [^phylosophy]: I love discussing with Jaime about no-physics related topics.
 The problem is that he has a way deeper knowledge of phylosophy than me, and every single time I have to admit (at least to myself) that he is right.
 Here you can find his [website](https://jaimeruizzapatero.net/).
 [^simplechains]: Here you can find a link to [SimpleChains.jl](https://github.com/PumasAI/SimpleChains.jl) repository.
+[^luxintegration]: We have opened a [branch](https://github.com/CosmologicalEmulators/AbstractCosmologicalEmulators.jl/tree/lux_integration)  where we are addying support to the [Lux.jl](https://github.com/LuxDL/Lux.jl) library, in order to have models running on the GPU as well.
 [^preprocess]: Although we already reached a nice performance, we wanna improve the preprocessing in a future work.
 [^scales]: The only exception is the $EE$ 2-pt correlation function for $\ell<10$.
 We are working to improve the precision of `Capse.jl` also on these scales.